lucidrains/FLASH-pytorch/README.md

     query_key_dim = 128,     # query / key dimension
     causal = True,           # autoregressive or not expansion_factor = 2,    # hidden dimension = dim * expansion_factor
-)
+    laplace_attn_fn = True   # new Mega paper claims this is more stable than relu squared as attention function )

 x = torch.randn(1, 1024, 512)